 I list all these details, but each is just the tip of a separate iceberg.
 Under the water, you will find many volunteers and lots of planning and execution.
 I cannot take the space here to list all the volunteers, but I want to thank them all.
 I am sure all the racers appreciate all the hard work.
 Again, I want to thank Christina for leading the charge this year and bringing her culinary expertise to the table.
 Ben deserves a big thank you for all his hard work, not to mention his musical talents.

 We are looking for new volunteers to serve in many leadership and supportive roles for 2020.
 Please consider helping BBSA and the LWM Cape Charles Cup next year.
 Some of the specific openings that we need to fill include:

 Welcome to new members

-In June, four new members joined or renewed their memberships with BBSA.
+In August, three new members joined BBSA.
 Please welcome: